Blog Product ManagementUse Case vs User Story: 6 Key Differences (+ Examples)

 What is a user story?

-A user story is a short and simple explanation of what a feature or functionality does in a product from the user's perspective.
+A user story is a short description of what a feature or functionality does in a product from the user's perspective.

 • As a [user role],